 The next strategy involved using a single-board-computer (SBC) called a FitPC, and having it use the Arduino Pro only to interface with the phone.
 This was what was ultimately used in GruePhone 1.0

-The second incarnation (GruePhone 2.0) is based on a “C.H.I.P.” computer, which retails for $9, though accessories like a battery and video cable increased that significantly.
+The second incarnation (GruePhone 2.0) was based on a “C.H.I.P.” computer, (now defunct) which retailed for $9, though accessories like a battery and video cable increased that significantly.